 Gum recontouring can bring out the beauty in your smile that you didn’t even know was there.
 A flawed gum line, or gummy smile, can give the impression of dental flaws, even with perfect teeth.
-Dr. LeSueur and Dr. Dodaro can recontour your gums, revealing the natural beauty of your teeth and smile.
+Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro can recontour your gums, revealing the natural beauty of your teeth and smile.
 Our soft tissue laser is a subtle but powerful tool that is used for gum recontouring procedure that is quick, easy, and virtually no downtime.

 You may be mistaking gum problems for problems with your teeth.
 Gum recontouring can bring out the natural beauty of your smile in many ways, correcting the appearance of:

 - Excessive gum tissue